kshedden/numpy_workshop/numpy_basics.md

 Numpy is arguably the "best in class" for what it is: an interpreted array processing language that uses contiguous blocks of memory to store array data.
-Compared to other Python array libraries, and compared to the array processing in other languages, Numpy is exceedingly flexble in terms of the range of data types that it supports, its powerful broadcasting and reshaping capabilities, and its use of strides and other flexible indexing models to permit complex operations with minimal data copying.
+Compared to other Python array libraries, and compared to the array processing capabilities in other languages, Numpy is exceedingly powerful in terms of the range of data types that it supports, its flexible broadcasting and reshaping capabilities, and its use of strides and other flexible indexing models to permit complex operations with minimal data copying.

-However there are some fundamental limitations to the Numpy model, and in recent years there has been a lot of interest in devising the next generation or successor to Numpy.
+However there are some fundamental limitations to Numpy's design, and in recent years there has been a lot of interest in devising the next generation or successor to Numpy.